-A2X communication: A communication to support Aircraft-to-Everything (A2X) services leveraging PC5 reference points.
+A2X communication: A communication to support Aircraft-to-Everything (A2X) services leveraging PC5 and/or Uu reference points.
 A2X services are realized by various types of A2X applications, e.g. Broadcast Remote ID (BRID) and Detect And Avoid (DAA).

 A2X message: A dedicated messaging type of A2X service.